japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStore.md

 metrics: StateStoreMetrics
 ----

-NOTE: `metrics` is part of the <<spark-sql-streaming-StateStore.adoc#metrics, StateStore Contract>> to get the <<spark-sql-streaming-StateStoreMetrics.adoc#, StateStoreMetrics>>.
+NOTE: `metrics` is part of the <<spark-sql-streaming-StateStore.md#metrics, StateStore Contract>> to get the <<spark-sql-streaming-StateStoreMetrics.md#, StateStoreMetrics>>.

-`metrics` requests the <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#getMetricsForProvider, performance metrics>> of the parent `HDFSBackedStateStoreProvider`.
+`metrics` requests the <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#getMetricsForProvider, performance metrics>> of the parent `HDFSBackedStateStoreProvider`.

-The performance metrics of the provider used are only the ones listed in <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#supportedCustomMetrics, supportedCustomMetrics>>.
+The performance metrics of the provider used are only the ones listed in <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#supportedCustomMetrics, supportedCustomMetrics>>.

-In the end, `metrics` returns a new <<spark-sql-streaming-StateStoreMetrics.adoc#, StateStoreMetrics>> with the following:
+In the end, `metrics` returns a new <<spark-sql-streaming-StateStoreMetrics.md#, StateStoreMetrics>> with the following:

-* <<spark-sql-streaming-StateStoreMetrics.adoc#numKeys, Total number of keys>> as the size of <<mapToUpdate, mapToUpdate>>
+* <<spark-sql-streaming-StateStoreMetrics.md#numKeys, Total number of keys>> as the size of <<mapToUpdate, mapToUpdate>>

-* <<spark-sql-streaming-StateStoreMetrics.adoc#memoryUsedBytes, Memory used (in bytes)>> as the <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#memoryUsedBytes, memoryUsedBytes>> metric (of the parent provider)
+* <<spark-sql-streaming-StateStoreMetrics.md#memoryUsedBytes, Memory used (in bytes)>> as the <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#memoryUsedBytes, memoryUsedBytes>> metric (of the parent provider)

-* <<spark-sql-streaming-StateStoreMetrics.adoc#customMetrics, StateStoreCustomMetrics>> as the <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#supportedCustomMetrics, supportedCustomMetrics>> and the <<spark-sql-streaming-HDFSBackedStateStoreProvider.adoc#metricStateOnCurrentVersionSizeBytes, metricStateOnCurrentVersionSizeBytes>> metric of the parent provider
+* <<spark-sql-streaming-StateStoreMetrics.md#customMetrics, StateStoreCustomMetrics>> as the <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#supportedCustomMetrics, supportedCustomMetrics>> and the <<spark-sql-streaming-HDFSBackedStateStoreProvider.md#metricStateOnCurrentVersionSizeBytes, metricStateOnCurrentVersionSizeBytes>> metric of the parent provider

 === [[hasCommitted]] Are State Changes Committed? -- `hasCommitted` Method